HattoriHanzo16/RecruitIQ/README.md

 ### Common Issues

+**LinkedIn Scraping Issues**:
+- LinkedIn has strong anti-bot protection, so fallback to mock data is normal
+- Use `--linkedin` flag to enable LinkedIn scraping
+- Check Chrome/ChromeDriver compatibility

+**Glassdoor Salary Issues**:
+- Glassdoor blocks automated requests, estimated salaries are provided as fallback
+- Salary estimates are based on industry standards and company tiers
+- Use `--force` flag to re-enrich existing salary data

 **Database Connection Error**:
 - Verify your Supabase credentials in `.env`
 - Check if your Supabase project is active